 Fall Creek Falls State Park

-Fall Creek Falls State Park is Tennessee’s largest and most visited state park.
+Fall Creek Falls State Park is one of Tennessee’s largest and most visited state parks.
 The park encompasses more than 26,000 acres sprawled across the eastern top of the rugged Cumberland Plateau.
 Laced with cascades, gorges, waterfalls, streams and lush stands of virgin hardwood timber, the park beckons those who enjoy nature at her finest.
 Fall Creek Falls, at 256 feet, is one of the highest waterfalls in the eastern United States.
 Other waterfalls within the park include Piney Falls, Cane Creek Falls and Cane Creek Cascades.